 What it is: Dulse is a type of seaweed which makes it inherently healthy for you.
-This seaweed is generally red in colour, and it has a slightly spicy flavour making it a tasty addition to many savoury meals.
+This seaweed is generally red in color, and it has a slightly spicy flavor making it a tasty addition to many savory meals.

 Why you should eat it: It contains high amounts of vitamins B6, B12, A, Iron, Potassium, Phosphorus, and Manganese.
 Dulse helps to support both a healthy digestive system and healthy brain.
 Finally, it can cleanse the body of heavy metals making it a vital choice for a detox food.

-What it is: Spirulina is often sold as a deep green coloured powder.
-This powder is technically a cyanobacterium, otherwise known as a blue-green algae hence its saturated hue.
+What it is: Spirulina is often sold as a deep green colored powder.
+This powder is technically a cyanobacterium, otherwise known as blue-green algae hence its saturated hue.